radubozga/Freedom/README.md

 * Google Translation API - Tranlation from EN to RO - https://cloud.google.com/translate/
 * Dynamic Button - Swift Button Library - https://github.com/yannickl/DynamicButton
 * NVActivityIndicatorView - Swift Animations Library - https://github.com/ninjaprox/NVActivityIndicatorView

-## Contributing

-Please feel free to Contribute to Freedom.
-If you like Freedom and have any idea on how to add any of the following features let me know :)
-* Multi-language support soon
-* Detect where to add and add punctuation signs (,.?!:)
-* Detect and capitalize proper nouns.

 ## License